cideM/blog/content/blog/learning_lens/index.md

 -- ^ f a is a function applied to a. a is (f a) from above.
 ```

 The two code snippets are about 2 viewport heights apart (I added the comments).
 Stuff like this puts me in instant rage mode.
-It's like someone is stabbing me with a tiny :knife: - it won't kill me but it still inflicts a lot of pain on a constant basis.
+It's like someone is stabbing me with a tiny knife - it won't kill me but it still inflicts a lot of pain on a constant basis.
 Everytime I see an `f` I need to check if it's a function or a functor.
 It's especially confusing if, as here, what was called `f a` (functor) is now `a`, and `f` is just a function.

 Occasionally I see people refer to `f a` from a type signature as `fa` in data land.
 That's nice.
 It makes the connection between both very clear, while still being general and abstract.
 Let's try again: